Mythic Fantasy name generator background

 What makes a good demonym?

-A good demonym sounds connected to the place name, is easy to pronounce, and fits naturally in narration and dialogue.
+A good demonym sounds connected to the place name, is easy to pronounce in narration, and works both as a people-name and, when needed, as an adjective in lore or political writing.